frugalware/frugalware.gitlab.io/content/package/lshw.md

 depends = "['libstdc++']"
 license = "GPL2"
 +++
-A tool to provide information on the hardware configuration of the machine."
+A tool to provide information on the hardware configuration of the machine.

 {{< files text="show files" >}}* /usr/bin/lshw
 * /usr/share/doc/lshw-B.02.18/Changelog